unisonweb/unisonweb-org/src/data/transcripts/abilities.md

 ### Ability polymorphism

 Often, higher-order functions (like `List.map`) don't care whether their input functions require abilities or not.
-We call such functions _ability polymorphic_ (or "ability parametric").
+We say such functions _ability polymorphic_ (or "ability parametric").
 For instance, here's the definition and signature of `List.map`:

 ```unison:hide
 List.map : (a ->{m} b) -> [a] ->{m} [b]